hellosign/hellosign-java-sdk/README.md

 Locate the JAR file in the `target` directory and place it on your project classpath.

+The SDK is built with Java 7 and depends on the SL4J 1.7.5 and JSON v20090211 libraries.
+If your project does not already include these, you can use the [JAR that includes these dependencies](https://github.com/HelloFax/hellosign-java-sdk/raw/master/dist/hellosign-java-sdk-1.0-jar-with-dependencies.jar).

 ## Usage

 All HelloSign API requests can be made using the `HelloSignClient`.
 This class must be initialized with your authentication details, such as an [API key](https://www.hellosign.com/home/myAccount/current_tab/integrations) (preferred) or website credentials.